 - Reduce hassles of getting a mortgage loan

-- Allowing sellers concessions for Veteran home buyers of up to 4% so the Veteran home buyer does not have to come up with any closing costs out of pocket
+- This is so home buyers do not have to come up with any closing costs out of pocket

-- A Veteran with a VA Loan can purchase a home with their VA Loan with zero down payment and zero closing cost and no money out of pocket
+A Veteran with a VA Loan can purchase a home with their VA Loan with zero down payment and zero closing cost and no money out of pocket:

 - Many Veterans did not have any money saved for a down payment on a home purchase

-- To honor our men and women in uniform, the United States government created the VA Loan Program as a way of rewarding and thanking our Veterans after the completion of their service in helping them become homeowners with a VA Loan
+To honor our men and women in uniform, the United States government created the VA Loan Program as a way of rewarding and thanking our Veterans after the completion of their service in helping them become homeowners with a VA Loan.

-How Does VA Loans Work?
+How Do VA Loans Work?

 VA Loans are only limited to Veterans who have an honorable discharge with an active Certificate of Eligibility or COE.
-Here are the basics on VA Loans:

-- No money down.
-100% financing
+- 100% financing

 - Up to 4% sellers concessions